 Other CAREER workshops organized for specific NSF Directorates: These will be added as opportunities are announced.

 NSF CEBT: NSF Division of Chemical, Bioengineering, Environmental, and Transport Systems (CBET) also hosts an informative CAREER Proposal Webinar.
 This is also typically held in mid-May.
-View the 2017 webinar.
+View the 2019 webinar.
+It also has not yet been announced this year.

-Library of Winning CAREER ProposalsThe Office of Research and Sponsored Programs maintains a secure library of successful NSF CAREER proposals from K-State faculty members.
-To gain access to the library, you must participate in one of the workshops listed above or one of ORSP’s or your college’s grant writing/CAREER sessions.
-Please email email@example.com with the subject line “NSF CAREER Proposal Library” to request access or find more information.
+Library of Winning CAREER ProposalsThe Office of Research Development maintains a secure library of successful NSF CAREER proposals from K-State faculty members.
+To gain access to the library, you must participate in one of the workshops listed above or one of ORD’s or your college’s grant writing/CAREER sessions.
+Please email firstname.lastname@example.org with the subject line “NSF CAREER Proposal Library” to request access or find more information.
+A webinar for 2020 has not yet been announced.
+These announcements can typically be found on the NSF CAREER Website.

 Tips and Other Resources